ycodify-tech/public-documentation/src/pages/docs/project-schema/associations.md

 title: Associations
 ---

-## 1. Creating associations in yout schema
+## 1. Creating associations in your schema

 To do this, we will create a new entity called **clientes** and we will associate it with the entity **livros**